xenocrat/chyrp-lite/README.markdown

 ### Modified
 * Audio Feather – native player only.
 * Video Feather – native player only, upload only.
-* Recapthca library relocated to module.
+* Recaptcha library relocated to module.
 * Markdown library updated to 1.4.1.
 * Transparent ajax loader, no default widgets.
 * Various code cleanups and bug fixes.